Manfredo Settala

-Manfredo Settala ([maɱˈfreːdo setˈtaːla]; 1600–1680), son of the famous physician Ludovico Settala (1552–1633) was an Italian cleric and scientist.
+Manfredo Settala ([maɱˈfreːdo setˈtaːla]; 1600–1680), son of the physician Ludovico Settala (1552–1633), was an Italian cleric and scientist.
 A friend of Cassiano dal Pozzo, he created in Milan the Settala Museum – one of the world's earliest natural history museums.

 Biography

 Manfredo Settala studied at the universities of Pisa and Siena, where he befriended Fabio Chigi (the future Pope Alexander VII).
 He received degrees in law and languages, but he devoted himself to a study of the sciences – mathematical, physical, and mechanical.
 His studies at Pisa had aroused in him an interest in optics and he learned to grind his own scientific mirrors and lenses and to construct optical instruments which he used in his own studies.

 In his youth he traveled extensively in Italy and foreign countries to collect antiquities, works of art, and other rarities.
 After his return to Italy in 1629, Cardinal Federico Borromeo ordained him canon of San Nazaro in Brolo, a church near the family palace on Via Pantano.
 This appointment enabled him to spend the rest of his life studying various scientific subjects.
 An engineer and inventor, he became particularly well known for his self-made optical and mechanical instruments, e.g., parabolic mirrors.